awsdocs/amazon-s3-userguide/doc_source/notification-how-to-event-types-and-destinations.md

 # Event notification types and destinations<a name="notification-how-to-event-types-and-destinations"></a>

 Amazon S3 supports several event notification types and destinations where the notifications can be published\.
 You can specify the event type and destination when configuring your event notifications\.
 Only one destination can be specified for each event notification\.
+Amazon S3 event notifications send one event entry for each notification message\.

 **Topics**
 + [Supported event destinations](#supported-notification-destinations)